datacarpentry/wrangling-genomics/episodes/01-trimming.md

 ~~~
 {: .bash}

-We are going to run Trimmomatic on one of our single-end samples.
+We are going to run Trimmomatic on one of our paired-end samples.
 We
 will use a sliding window of size 4 that will remove bases if their
 phred score is below 20 (like in our example above).
 We will also
 discard any reads that do not have at least 20 bases remaining after
 this trimming step.

 ~~~
-$ java -jar ~/Trimmomatic-0.32/trimmomatic-0.32.jar SE SRR098283.fastq SRR098283.fastq_trim.fastq SLIDINGWINDOW:4:20 MINLEN:20
+$ trimmomatic PE SRR098283.fastq SRR098283.fastq_trim.fastq SLIDINGWINDOW:4:20 MINLEN:25
 ~~~
 {: .bash}

-Notice that we needed to give the absolute path to our copy of the
-Trimmomatic program.

 ~~~
 TrimmomaticSE: Started with arguments: SRR098283.fastq SRR098283.fastq_trim.fastq SLIDINGWINDOW:4:20 MINLEN:20